This is a complete guide about Apple iOS mobile operating system version history.

 iOS 10, September 2016

-Apple’s iOS became known as a “walled garden”.
+Apple’s iOS became known as a “walled garden.”
 The idea was that being inside the iOS was great, but Apple’s hard restriction to its interface for third-party apps made it a tough place to get into.
-September 2016s iOS 10 had a more focused drive toward customization and interoperability.
+In September 2016s, iOS 10 had a more focused drive toward customization and interoperability.

-Certain apps were now able to communicate and work with one another, even utilizing another app’s features without that app being opened to do so.
+Certain apps could now communicate and work with one another, even utilizing another app’s features without that app being opened to do so.
 More apps got integrated with iMessage and Siri as well.

-With this new iOS, came the drop of support for the 5 generation iPod touch, the iPhone 4S, the 1st generation iPad mini, as well as the iPad 2.
+Users could finally delete preinstalled apps, a well-received feature by consumers.
+With this new iOS came the drop of support for the 5-generation iPod touch, the iPhone 4S, the 1st-generation iPad mini, as well as the iPad 2.

-While Apple continues to support the iOS 10 products, the iOS 10 has not had an update since version 10.3.3 that came out in July 2017.
+While Apple continues to support the iOS 10 products, the iOS 10 has not been updated since version 10.3.3, which came out in July 2017.

 iOS 11, September 2017